arcxteam/nexus-node/README.md

 If you do not already have Rust, you will be prompted to install it.

-## 3. Getting an error
+## 3. Getting an error fix

 If have facing issue on logs `Proof sent!
-You proved at 0 Hz` to be here https://github.com/nexus-xyz/network-api/releases/
+You proved at 0 Hz` to latest https://github.com/nexus-xyz/network-api/releases/

 **1. Upgrade & Restart service to latest version**

 ```
-cd/root/network-api
+cd/.nexus/network-api
 git fetch --all
 git checkout tags/0.3.1-beta
 ```

 ## 4. Super usefull commands

-**1. Based-on Java running Nexus node**
+**1. Based-on ran Nexus Labs node**

 `Save your Prover-id`